Rhetos/Bookstore/Readme.md

   Other web protocols can be included with additional Rhetos plugins packages, or by implementing custom controllers.

+Note that this application uses Rhetos v5.
+For demo application on Rhetos v4, use branch [rhetos-4](https://github.com/Rhetos/Bookstore/tree/rhetos-4).

 ## Build and initial setup

 Initial database setup: